Terms & Conditions

 b.
 Your Licence

-It is your responsibility to bring your photo card driving licence and theory test certificate with you on the day of your driving test.
+It is your responsibility to bring your photo card driving license and theory test certificate with you on the day of your driving test.
 If you lose or mislay your licence, any test booked (theory or practical) must be cancelled/rescheduled.
 It is your responsibility to inform me as soon as possible of any lost/mislaid licence.
 Please see below “Cancellation of a Test” for important information.

 c.
 Using the School Car

 Safety is paramount and my decision on your test readiness is final.
 I reserve the right to refuse use of the training car for test if I consider that your driving standard could cause a risk to public safety or damage to the car.
 I accept no liability for any loss arising from my refusal to provide the school car in such circumstances.